dvidos/handcrafted-os/readme.md

 ### things done

+* improve screen experience, by implementing scrolling back
+* a few virtual terminals (e.g. a way of switching between two of them, each having virtual screen buffers, scrollback, and switching wakes or sleeps each of them) Maybe running already something on them (e.g. one for kernel log, one for konsole etc)
 * something akin to gnu readline library, using just a getch()/putch() interface
 * make logging having levels (DEBUG, INFO, WARN, ERROR, PANIC) and allow for setting up levels per destination.